TenthPres/Exultant/README.md

 - The default Admin Bar that comes with WordPress is replaced by links in the user menu of the header nav.
 Most links from the admin bar will appear there.
 - Custom header nav layout.
 Nearly all of the layout is handled in CSS, including the expansion of expanding menus.
+- Most template files are written in [Twig](https://twig.symfony.com/).

 ### Possible Gotchas
 If you aren't expecting them, there are a few features that might be a surprise:
 - The WordPress admin bar will disappear from public-facing pages, and its functionality is moved to the user menu of the header.
 As a result, a page that does not have a nav also does not have these functions.
+- You will need Timber to parse [Twig](https://twig.symfony.com/).
+If you're using Composer, [Timber](https://packagist.org/packages/timber/timber) will be installed as a requirement.
+If you aren't using composer, you will need to install [the Timber Wordpress Plugin](https://wordpress.org/plugins/timber-library/).

 ## Copyright & Licensing